 Setting the freeze pane

-Set freeze pane and clear freeze pane locks one or more columns to the left, even when you scroll horizontally.
+Set freeze pane locks one or more columns to the left, even when you scroll horizontally.
 You can set the freeze pane, by selecting the arrowhead indicator or of the column that you want as the last column of the freeze pane, and then choose Set Freeze Pane.
 If you want to set the freeze pane back to its original designed location, select the arrowhead indicator or for the current freeze pane column, and then choose Clear Freeze Pane.

-Setting the Importance on Field
+Setting the Importance on a field

 Fields on non-list type pages, such as card and document type pages, include Designer options for setting the importance.
 The following table describes the options for setting the importance in Designer and how it corresponds to the Importance property in the page code.